nicktill/tinyobs/README.md

 ## Contributing

-This is a learning project, so contributions are welcome—especially from beginners.
-If you're new to Go or observability, this is a good place to start.

-Look for issues labeled:
+I built this to learn, and I'd love for others to learn from it too.
+Contributions are welcome, especially from people who are new to Go or systems programming.

+**If you're a beginner:**
-- `good first issue` - Easy tasks for beginners
+- Look for issues labeled `good first issue` - these are specifically designed to be approachable
+- Don't worry about making mistakes.
+I'll help you through the PR process
+- Ask questions in issues.
+There are no dumb questions

+**If you're experienced:**
-- `help wanted` - Community input needed
+- Look for `help wanted` issues where I could use design input
-- `documentation` - Improve the docs

-Fork, make changes, write tests, open a PR.
-I'm happy to review and help.
+- Feel free to suggest architectural improvements, but keep in mind the goal is readability over optimization
+- Documentation improvements are always appreciated

+**General guidelines:**
+- Write tests for new features
+- Add comments explaining *why*, not just *what*
+- Keep the codebase small - if a feature adds >500 lines, let's discuss first
+- Run `go test ./...` before submitting

+Fork it, break it, fix it, submit a PR.
+I'll do my best to review quickly and help you get it merged.

 ## Resources